aamend/spark-gdelt/README.md

 # Gdelt Spark

-How to cite this work:
+## How to cite this work:

 - Antoine Amend, Johannes Graner, Albert Nilsson and Raazesh Sainudiin (2020-2021).
 A Scalable Library for GDELT: the Global Database of Events, Language and Tone. https://github.com/lamastex/spark-gdelt/

-Many thanks to Andrew Morgan and Antoine Amend.
+## Acknowledgements:

+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 The work in 2020 was partly supported by Combient Mix AB through Data Engineering Science Summer Internships.

 This library was started and primarily maintained by Antoine Amend at https://github.com/aamend/spark-gdelt/.